Pragmatismo/Pigrow/README.md

                     - heat_on / off - for manual timing of heat
                     - dehumi_on / off - for manual timing of dehumidifier

+These scripts are run preiodically as with the camera scripts to check the health of the pi or it's friend, you can check many pi's by calling the script many times.

         Sanity Check -
                      - self_awareness - sensor log, camera, health check
                      - nosey_neighbour - check on a brother pigrow

 Scripts to be constantly running;

+This is some init.d business i'll be back to explain once the script is uploaded...

           autorunlog.py - logs sensor data to file, switches heaters or fans according to sensor data